 The Independent Medicines and Medical Devices Safety Review describes litigation as “blame-based”.
 They are also critical of its focus on the actions of individual doctors.

 This is interesting because it shouldn’t feel this way.
 Medical negligence claims are about the victim.
 They’re about putting them back in the position they would have been, if they had not been injured by negligence.

 Whilst it’s easy to see how someone facing allegations of negligence could feel like the process is about them, it’s not actually the case.
 There are plenty of measures in place which should protect healthcare professionals from feeling victimised; legal representation, insurance and professional support, to name a few.
 But investigations are an essential part of the process; they are indispensable.
 They help to protect against fraud and give the accused the chance to share their story.
 Removing the person who made the mistake certainly would inhibit this.

-Regardless of whether it’s correct, the misconception that litigation is “blame-based” might explain a lot about the lack of transparency.
+Regardless of whether it’s correct, their view, that litigation is “blame-based” might explain a lot about the lack of transparency.
 A healthcare professional who incorrectly feels like they are at the centre of a claim is more likely to forget who the claim is really about.
 And in forgetting who the claim is really about, it’s easy to see how defensive reputation management can overcome making amends with the victim.

 It seems that our healthcare system needs a culture change.
 The legal system is often seen as the enemy, but if used correctly it can work with healthcare providers to secure patient safety in the future.
 If we can turn our misconceptions around, we can create an open and honest culture designed to protect the patient, rather than an individual’s reputation.